EmergentOrder/onnx-scala/README.md

 and build away with the traits provided.
 Backend implementation (and other) PRs welcome!

-As of v0.1.0, artifacts are published to Sonatype OSS.
+As of v0.1.0, artifacts are published to Sonatype OSS / Maven Central.

 ## Program Generator